TJCAJ/memorycardgame/README.md

-# Memory with cards
+# WESTERN MEMORIES

 [View live project here on Github Pages]()

-Memory with cards is a matching card game built with HTML, CSS, and JavaScript.
+WESTERN MEMORIES is a fun matching card game built with HTML, CSS, and JavaScript.
 The aim of the game is to enjoy playing with a deck of playing cards in a non-competitive, relaxed environment where goal is to match as many pairs as you can withinn a specified time-frame with the same value and colour in RED or BLACK.
 Hence _Diamonds_ and _Hearts_ are considered matching pairs, as well as _Clover_ and _Spades_.
 This is my first JavaScript project built for the Code Institute's Full Stack Software Development course.

 <br>